Wollivan/SquadronLeader/README.md

 Thanks to Ben for teaching me that this move has a name!

+### Immelmann after a kill

+This rule shows the true nature of the Immelmann turn, and also rewards aggressive tactics:

+- After a player knocks an enemy plane token out, they may add 3 Altitude to their token (or up to 3 if they already have 1, 2 or 3) and execute an Immelmann with the straight manuever template.

 ### Ace Pilots rule

 This rule rewards players for playing aggressively, which can be helpful if you find pilots often avoid the action.